 Also, from assistance completing paperwork to getting your documents in order, there is no substitute for the guidance and support a mortgage broker can provide you through the whole process.
 By going alone, you could find yourself lost if you aren’t already familiar with a mortgage application, but a good broker will always set you right.

 Finally, it’s important to point out that a good mortgage broker is working for your benefit, not that of a bank or building society.
-Part of a broker’s job is to remain impartial throughout the whole process, and they are strictly regulated by the Financial Conduct Authority (FCA).
+Part of a broker’s job is to remain professional throughout the whole process, and they are strictly regulated by the Financial Conduct Authority (FCA).
 Plus, they want to keep you as a client, so it’s in their best interests to match you up with the right deal

 One of the main reasons that people think twice about taking mortgage advice is that they don’t want to pay any extra fees.
 This is understandable, especially just before making such a huge financial commitment in taking out a mortgage, but it’s important to know that employing a mortgage broker can actually help you save money in the long-term.